Commercial Septic System Design

 Your Property Is Changing Use or Expanding: A building that once housed a small office now operates as a restaurant with a full kitchen.
 That shift dramatically increases grease loading, biochemical oxygen demand, and daily hydraulic flow.
 The existing septic tank and drain field were never sized for this.
 A new engineered design accounts for grease traps, grease interceptors, dosing schedules, and an appropriately sized absorption field.

 Chronic Hydraulic Overload: Effluent surfacing near the leach field, saturated soil around lateral lines, and persistent wet spots on the ground surface all point to an undersized or failing system.
-These symptoms indicate the current soil absorption system can’t handle the volume.
-A professional redesign will calculate correct sizing, evaluate whether a pressure distribution system or mound system is needed, and specify the right pump chamber and float switch configuration.
+These symptoms indicate the current soil absorption system can’t handle the volume and may violate national pollutant discharge elimination system requirements.
+A professional redesign will calculate correct sizing, evaluate whether a pressure distribution system or mound system is needed, and specify the right pump chamber and float switch configuration to achieve proper pollutant discharge elimination.

 Failed Percolation Test on a New Lot: You’ve purchased commercial land, and the perc test results show slow infiltration rates or high seasonal water table.
 A conventional drain field won’t receive a permit.
 You need an engineered alternative system — possibly a recirculating sand filter, constructed wetland, or aerobic treatment unit paired with drip distribution.

-Health Department Violations or Notices: If your sanitarian has flagged groundwater contamination, surface water discharge, or coliform levels exceeding limits, your current system is failing.
-A certified septic designer can engineer a nitrogen-reducing or phosphorus-reducing system that brings your property back into compliance.
+Health Department Violations or Notices: If your sanitarian has flagged groundwater contamination, surface water discharge, or coliform levels exceeding limits, your current system is failing and may pose a water pollution hazard.
+A certified septic designer can engineer a nitrogen-reducing or phosphorus-reducing system with proper discharge monitoring that brings your property back into compliance.
+We also help you develop a pollution prevention plan to address waste water management over the long term.

 Our Commercial Septic System Design Process